 Some studies and experts are already questioning the popular belief that small children should not be allowed to use any touch-screen because of their benefits:

 - Kids develop an aptitude for technology, which is an important skill now and more so in the future.
 Technology will be a part of his school learning.
 It is reasonable for your kid to explore this world at an early age.
+Your child may even be curious about what’s behind technology and be interested in learning to code, which has many benefits.

 - Tablets and smart phones offer an opportunity for your child to learn and stimulate his mind in a fun way.
 Dr. Seuss’s ABC app, for example, looks great on the iPad, and sounds awesome too.